jvasileff/ceylon-dart/README.md

 ### Short Term, Fine Grained Tasks

-Checked items are complete in the sense that they offer basic functionality.
+Checked items are complete in the sense that they at least offer basic functionality.
-Checking off "Base Expressions" for instance does *not* mean that they are completely finished, or even 30% finished!

 - [x] Multiple parameter lists
+- [x] Null safe member operator
 - [ ] Remaining parameter types (variadic, callable)
 - [ ] Base expressions for objects
 - [ ] `of` operation
 - [ ] More work on `assert`
 - [ ] `is` narrowing for `if`, attempt at generalization
-- [ ] Erasure for covariant returns (use the `formal` return type for erasure/boxing)
+- [x] Erasure for covariant returns (use the `formal` return type for erasure/boxing)
 - [ ] Named argument invocations (and... transition to Dart named parameters, ugh)
-- [ ] Consider adding concept of "effective type" to erasure/boxing/casting logic,
-  which would be a Ceylon type representative of the Dart type.
-For example, this would be `Anything` for generics, most unions, and intersections.
 - [ ] Remove hard-coded `DartTypeName`s.
 Calculate them instead, as we do for
   Ceylon types.
 (We can't compile the language module using the prefixed `$dart$core.int` for example.)